 So you have heard of automation or industrial automation a few times here and there and you’re wondering what it is and how it actually works.
-In this short video and blog post, that’s brought to you by RealPars, you’re going to learn what industrial automation is in a very basic and simplified way.
-Let’s get into it.
+In this short video and blog post, that’s brought to you by RealPars, you’re going to learn what industrial automation is presented for beginners in a very basic and simplified way.
+Let’s get into industrial automation basics.

 let’s say that I’m entering a room and it’s dark.
 What is the first thing that I should do when entering a dark room?
 Yes, I should turn the light on.
 That means I should manually press the switch on the wall and turn the light on.

-Let’s say that instead of the wall switch, I’ll install a sensor in that room.
+Let’s say that instead of the wall switch, I’ll install a PLC sensor in that room.

 This sensor has a simple open contact within it, just like a normal switch.
 The way that this sensor works is that it always looks into the room and when it sees someone entering the room, the open contact is going to be closed and following that, the light is going to turn on automatically.